-- pERC recognized the need for an effective targeted treatment option for patients with NSCLC harbouring METex14 skipping alterations.
-However, pERC concluded that the available evidence did not demonstrate that tepotinib meets these needs. pERC also discussed the need for new treatments with fewer or more manageable adverse effects than current standard of care.
+- controlled trial in this patient population could be challenging; however, the evidence reviewed for the initial submission and reconsideration was of low quality and evidence gaps remain.
+The sponsor may file a resubmission in the future should new evidence become available that fills the gaps identified by pERC. - In addition to the clinical evidence, pERC considered input and feedback from clinician and patient groups and the public drug plans.
+Although expert opinion and patient needs are used to inform the deliberation, pERC concluded that the available evidence did not demonstrate that tepotinib meets the needs identified by patients and clinicians. pERC discussed the need for new treatments with fewer or more manageable adverse effects than current standard of care.
 Since there was no evidence on the relative safety of tepotinib compared to standard of care therapies, pERC concluded that it remains unknown whether tepotinib addresses this patient need.
-Although the oral formulation of tepotinib may lead to increased patient independence and avoid IV administration procedures, there was insufficient evidence to demonstrate that this would translate into benefits to patients such as improved health-related quality of life. - Current standard of care for the treatment of NSCLC with METex14 skipping alterations is immunotherapy with or without chemotherapy. pERC noted the absence of a direct comparison of tepotinib to a relevant treatment comparator and the important limitations of the indirect evidence.
-Limitations associated with the ITC submitted by the sponsor include a significant risk of bias in study selection, limited reporting of methods employed in the indirect treatment comparisons, important differences in study design that could not be accounted for in the analyses, differences in definitions and assessments of study endpoints, incomplete assessment of heterogeneity, and the lack of adjustment for all important potential confounders in the analyses.
-In view of the substantial uncertainty in the ITC results, pERC could not draw any conclusions pertaining to the efficacy of tepotinib compared to chemotherapy or immunotherapy in patients with advanced NSCLC harbouring METex14 skipping alterations.
-In addition, important outcomes (i.e., duration of response, ORR, HRQoL, harms) were not assessed and tepotinib was not compared to the combination of chemotherapy and immunotherapy in the indirect evidence analyses, which represent significant gaps in the evidence.
-The potential benefits and safety of tepotinib compared with other standard of care therapies remain unknown. - pERC discussed the prevalence of the condition under review.
-METex14 skipping alterations occur in approximately 3% of NSCLC cases, which is not substantially lower than ALK alterations. pERC noted that drugs targeting the latter are associated with much more robust evidence from phase 3 trials.
+Although the oral formulation of tepotinib may lead to increased patient independence and avoid IV administration, there was insufficient evidence to demonstrate that this would translate into benefits to patients such as improved HRQoL. - The current standard of care for the treatment of NSCLC with METex14 skipping alterations is immunotherapy with or without chemotherapy, pERC noted the absence of a direct comparison of tepotinib to a relevant treatment comparator and the important limitations of the indirect evidence.
+Limitations associated with the ITC submitted by the sponsor include a significant risk of bias in study selection, limited reporting of methods employed in the ITCs, important differences in the study design that could not be accounted for in the analyses, differences in definitions and assessments of study end points, incomplete assessment of heterogeneity, and the lack of adjustment for all important potential confounders in the analyses.
+In light of the substantial uncertainty in the ITC results, pERC could not draw any conclusions pertaining to the efficacy of tepotinib compared to chemotherapy or immunotherapy in patients with advanced NSCLC harbouring METex14 skipping alterations.
+In addition, important outcomes (i.e., duration of response [DOR], objective response rate [ORR], HRQoL, and harms) were not assessed and tepotinib was not compared to the combination of chemotherapy and immunotherapy in the indirect evidence analyses in the initial submission, which represent significant gaps in the evidence.
+The potential benefits and safety of tepotinib compared with other standard of care therapies remain unknown. - pERC discussed new indirect evidence that was submitted by the sponsor for the reconsideration.
+The new unanchored matching adjusted indirect comparison (MAIC) compared tepotinib to the combination of chemotherapy and immunotherapy using the KEYNOTE-189 study and assessed OS and PFS.
+The 95% confidence intervals (CIs) for the Cox proportional hazard ratios (HRs) included the null and there were no statistically significant differences between groups for each outcome.
+Furthermore, there were methodological limitations of the MAIC that made the results uncertain (e.g., the KEYNOTE-189 study enrolled patients with wild-type NSCLC, heterogeneity, lack of adjustment for all important potential confounders).
+Based on this data, it remains unknown whether treatment with tepotinib would result in survival benefit compared to chemo-immunotherapy. - pERC discussed the prevalence of the condition under review.
+METex14 skipping alterations occur in approximately 3% of NSCLC cases, which is not substantially lower than ALK alterations. pERC noted that drugs targeting the latter are associated with more robust evidence from phase III trials.